Hosting, Retreats, and Teambuilding

-- Original invoices, receipts, and other documents for meals and refreshments
+- Original invoices, receipts, and other documents for meals and refreshments.

-- An explanation of the business purpose served
+- An explanation of the business purpose served.

-- A listing of those who attended
+- A listing of those who attended.

-Alcoholic beverages may not be provided at University expense in any setting on or off-campus.
+Alcoholic beverages may not be provided at university expense in any setting on or off-campus.
 Any expenditures of alcoholic beverages will be charged to the employee’s university account and the employee may be subject to disciplinary action.

-The President’s council may authorize exceptions to the requirements of this policy if there is a documented finding that doing so is in the best interests of the University.
+The President’s Council may authorize exceptions to the requirements of this policy if there is a documented finding that doing so is in the best interests of the university.

-The Purchasing or Internal Audit departments will review questionable purchases and communicate with departments when hosting, meals, and refreshment expenses become excessive.
+Financial Services will review questionable purchases and communicate with departments when hosting, meals, and refreshment expenses become excessive.
 Employees found to knowingly aid in processing transactions violating any provision of the policy may face disciplinary action.